Glow Worm Tunnel via Wolgan Valley loop

 Getting there and parking

-• Turn right at Inch Street.
+• From Bridge Street, turn right at Inch Street.

 • Turn left at Atkinson Street and after 750m, turn right onto State Mine Gully Road.
 State Mine Gully Road is a gravel road that becomes Glow Worm Tunnel Road.